-A direct rollover (other than a qualified rollover contribution under section 408A(e)) from a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan, or a rollover from a designated Roth account into a Roth IRA,

-- An IRA directly transferred to an accepting employer plan,

-An IRA recharacterization, or A nontaxable section 1035 exchange of life insurance, annuity, or endowment contracts.
+- A direct rollover (other than a qualified rollover contribution under section 408A(e)) from a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan, or a rollover from a designated Roth account into a Roth IRA, - A traditional, SEP, or SIMPLE IRA directly transferred to an accepting employer plan, - An IRA recharacterization, or - A nontaxable section 1035 exchange of life insurance, annuity, or endowment contracts. - A nontaxable charge or payment, for the purchase of a qualified long-term care insurance contract, against the cash value of an annuity contract or the cash surrender value of a life insurance contract.